selkurdy/HorizonMachineLearning/seiswellattrib.md

 ```

-The program is designed with an outer main shell that has numerous subprogram to run various ML functionalities like exploratory data analysis, regression and classification.
+The program is designed with an outer main shell that has numerous subprograms to run various ML functionalities like exploratory data analysis, regression classification, semi supervised classification, and data generation.

 Classification is a bit restrictive, because it assumes the input target is all numeric and it cuts the set to any number of classes.
 The default is 3 classes.